-- Have excellent knowledge and understanding of the apprenticeship standard. - Have recent relevant experience of the occupation or sector to at least occupational level 3 gained in the last 2 years or significant experience of the occupation or sector. - Hold or be working towards a recognised current workplace assessment qualification. - Must attend at least one standardisation event annually. - Have sufficient resources to carry out the role of independent end assessor i.e., time and budget.
+- Have excellent knowledge and understanding of the apprenticeship standard. - Have recent relevant experience of the occupation or sector to at least occupational level 3 gained in the last 2 years, or significant experience of the occupation or sector. - ➤ Hold a full and relevant qualification at level 3, recognised by the DfE. - Hold or be working towards a recognised current workplace assessment qualification. - Must attend at least one standardisation event annually. - Have sufficient resources to carry out the role of independent end assessor i.e., time and budget.